psf/black/docs/compatible_configs.md

 ```
 max-line-length = 88
-extend-ignore = E203, W503
+extend-ignore = E203
 ```

 ### Why those options above?

-When breaking a line, _Black_ will break it before a binary operator.
-This is compliant with PEP 8, but this behaviour will cause flake8 to raise `W503 line break before binary operator` warnings.

 In some cases, as determined by PEP 8, _Black_ will enforce an equal amount of whitespace around slice operators.
 Due to this, Flake8 will raise `E203 whitespace before ':'` warnings.

-Since both of these warnings are not PEP 8 compliant, Flake8 should be configured to ignore these warnings via `extend-ignore = E203, W503`.
+Since this warning is not PEP 8 compliant, Flake8 should be configured to ignore it via `extend-ignore = E203`.

 Also, as like with isort, flake8 should be configured to allow lines up to the length limit of `88`, _Black_'s default.
 This explains `max-line-length = 88`.